Studio Web Integration¶

 In a Cloud Workspace, your project lives in Studio Web and you sync code between your local IDE and the cloud.

-Importing a Coded Agent¶
+Importing a Coded Agent or Coded Function¶

 - Open your solution in Studio Web